 This mitigation strategy is estimated to compensate Oregon City Garbage \$35,537 if they haul to Metro Central and \$16,688 if they haul to WRI.
-Metro funding has already begun for Mitigation Strategies #2 through #4, and Metro funding for Mitigation Strategy #1 will begin with the implementation of the policy in March 2020.
+Metro funding has already begun for Mitigation Strategy #3, and Metro funding for Mitigation Strategies #1, #2, and #4 will begin with the implementation of the policy.

-Food Waste Collection Rates
+Food Waste Recovery Rates

-Estimating the food waste rates in Oregon City includes several factors to be considered including collection time, disposal locations and associated haul time, volumes and weights of food waste, frequency of service, collection containers, and logistics.
-Oregon City Garbage has also asked that the City consider scenarios whereby they meet the program requirements, but they opt out of the access to service payments in an effort to avoid the reporting and logistics driven by Metro's program implementation needs.
+Estimating the food waste recovery rates in Oregon City includes several factors including collection time, disposal locations and associated haul time, volumes and weights of food waste, frequency of service, collection containers, and logistics.

 The biggest policy uncertainty related to rates is whether or not to allocate the cost of the program to only food waste generators versus spreading the cost of the food waste program to all commercial accounts.
-The estimated rate scenarios developed are included as attachment Appendix B.
+The estimated rate scenarios developed are included as attachment Appendix D.

-Oregon City Municipal Code 8.20.130 denotes City Commission shall establish and change rates by resolution.
+Oregon City Municipal Code 8.20.130 denotes that City Commission shall establish and change rates by resolution.
 Given that the implementation period does not begin until 2020, Oregon City staff and the franchise hauler will work toward a rate change for this program per the guidelines set in OCMC 8.20.130.
-Despite the March 2020 implementation requirement, Oregon City Garbage has requested that any rate adoption be delayed and effective on July 1, 2020.
-This request is appropriate as other solid waste fees will likely need to be updated and a July 1 effective date is consistent with past solid waste fee updates.
+Despite the March 2020 implementation requirement, Oregon City Garbage has requested that any rate adoption be delayed, effective on July 1, 2020.
+This request is appropriate as other solid waste fees will likely need to be updated, and a July 1, 2020 effective date is consistent with past solid waste fee updates.